vix993/FrontendForProffy/README.md

 The Backend for this project can be found [`here`](https://github.com/vix993/BackendForProffy).

 You can run it by cloning the repository.
-Running `npm install`, then executing the command `npm run start`.
+Running `npm install`, `cd FrontendForProffy`, then executing the command `npm run start`.

 ## Requirements